kaspnilsson/personal-website/replit.md

 ## Overview
 Personal website and Electronic Press Kit (EPK) for kasp, an electronic music producer and DJ specializing in speed garage and UK 2-step.

 This is a Next.js 15 application built with React 19, TypeScript, and Tailwind CSS 4.
-The site features a modern, clean design showcasing music releases, DJ sets, gallery, and contact information.
+The site features a newsletter landing page and an about section with music releases, DJ sets, gallery, and contact information.

 ## Project Structure
 - `src/app/` - Next.js app router pages
+  - `page.tsx` - Newsletter subscription landing page (Loops.so integration)
-  - `page.tsx` - Main homepage with all sections
+  - `about/page.tsx` - Full EPK with gallery, releases, sets, and contact
+  - `casa/page.tsx` - Guest guide page (password protected)
   - `layout.tsx` - Root layout with fonts and metadata
   - `globals.css` - Global styles and theme variables
-  - `casa/` - Additional page route
 - `src/components/` - React components
   - `ui/` - Shadcn UI components (button, card, input)
   - `section-card.tsx` - Reusable section wrapper component